zapurza/CampusX-MLOps/README.md

 # CampusX-MLOPs
-This is a main repository for a MLOPs Session
+This is a main repository for a MLOps Session